 In this instance, if you desperately need to engage 2H mode you will need a quick fix.
 This can be done using a pry bar to remove the linkage so it is out of the way.
 This will allow you to manually move the lever at the transfer case and engage 2H mode.

 Junction and Linkage Damage

-If your transfer case shifter has a setup that includes a bolt which is positioned on the lever with a tension setting then this part is for you.
-This is the kind of setup you will find in Ford F150.
+If your transfer case shifter has a setup that includes a bolt that is positioned on the lever with a tension setting then this part is for you.
+This is the kind of setup you will find in the Ford F150.

-The bottom of part of the shift rod is shaped like a small U and slots over a spall pin.
-There are a nut and bolt that is used to adjust the tension and fasten it and keep it in place.
+The bottom part of the shift rod is shaped like a small U and slots over a small pin.
+There is a nut and bolt that is used to adjust the tension, fasten it, and keep it in place.
 If this nut and bolt fall off, your shifter will be loose and lack tension.

 Have a look at the below images and notice the missing bolt on the image on the right.